Computer Buying Guide

 - Windows 8.1 Professional or Windows 7 Professional

-Adobe Creative Cloud is required of College of Media students.
-Through a special licensing arrangement, Adobe Creative Cloud is available to WVU students for about $70 dollars per year at http://it.wvu.edu/services/slic/softwarelist .
-On this site you can find links for other software, including Microsoft Office, which is free to WVU students.
+College of Media students are required to have Adobe Creative Cloud.
+The software is available to WVU students at a discounted rate.
+Visit it.wvu.edu/services/software to download.
+On this site you can find links for other software, including Microsoft Office and university-provided anti-virus software, which are free to WVU students.

 Frequently Asked Questions